parkji30/PyDCF/README.md

 density = fits.open("Mean_Density_Data.fits")[0].data
 ```

-Since our polarization map is too large for the HH09 method to compute in a short time, lets choose to analyze a smaller region from it.

 You're going to need to input the resolution and pixel scale of the data as well.
 Now we initialize PyDCF.

 ```python